Proposing a New Major

 - A completed four-year graduation plan or a rationale for why the major is not included in the plan.

-- A plan for offering Honors in the major, if appropriate.
+- A plan and the curriculum for offering Honors in the major, if appropriate. keeping in mind Honors in

 - A chart indicating courses to be calculated in the major GPA.